espressopp/espressopp/paper/paper.md

 # configure box, particles, and interactions
 # run integrator
 Full examples and tutorials are available in the online documentation.

-Impact
-Espresso++ has been applied in numerous scientific studies, including investigations of:

-- Polymer rheology and entanglement effects
-- Lipid membranes and vesicle dynamics
-- Colloidal self-assembly
-- Active matter and microswimmers

-It is actively maintained and extended by a community of researchers, with contributions from multiple institutions.
-Its flexible architecture makes it a valuable tool for developing novel coarse-grained models and algorithms in soft matter research.

 # Acknowledgements
 We thank the Espresso++ developer community and all contributors listed in the AUTHORS file.
 We acknowledge funding from Los Alamos National Laboratory, Forschungszentrum Jülich, and other collaborating institutions.